TanStack/query/README.md

 - `mutate: Function(variables, { updateQuery })`
   - The mutation function you can call with variables to trigger the mutation and optionally update a query with its response.
+- `status: String`
+  - Will be:
+    - `loading` if the mutation is currently executing.
+    - `error` if the last mutation attempt resulted in an error.
+    - `success' if the last mutation attempt was successful.
 - `data: null | Any`
   - Defaults to `null`
   - The last successfully resolved data for the query.
 - `error: null | Error`
-  - The error object for the query, if an error was thrown.
+  - The error object for the query, if an error was encountered.
-- `isLoading: Boolean`
-  - Will be `true` if the query is both fetching and does not have any cached data.
 - `promise: Promise`
   - The promise that is returned by the `mutationFn`.